DO-254: Process overview

-Hardware design life cycle
+Hardware design and verification

 The hardware design and hardware verification need to be done independently.
 The hardware designer works to ensure the design of the hardware will meet the defined requirements.
 Meanwhile, the verification engineer will generate a verification plan which will allow for testing the hardware to verify that it meets all of its derived requirements.

 Planning process

 The planning process is the first step where the design authority (the company who develops the H/W and implements the COTS into its design) declares its approach towards the certification.
 At this point the PHAC (Plan for H/W Aspects of Certification) is presented to the authorities (EASA, FAA...).
 In this plan, the developer presents its approach and how DO-254/ED-80 is implemented.
 The PHAC is submitted as part of the authorities 1st stage of involvement (SOI#1).

-It is important to note that: